Ewall24/credit-risk-classification/README.md

     A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

--** The logistic regression model does a great job predicting both healthy (0) and high-risk (1) loans.**
+- The logistic regression model does a great job predicting both healthy (0) and high-risk (1) loans.
--** For healthy loans, it achieves perfect precision (1.00) and nearly perfect recall (0.99), resulting in an F1-score of 1.00.**
+- For healthy loans, it achieves perfect precision (1.00) and nearly perfect recall (0.99), resulting in an F1-score of 1.00.
--** For high-risk loans, it performs well with a precision of 0.84, recall of 0.94, and an F1-score of 0.89.
-Overall, the model is 99% accurate.**
+- For high-risk loans, it performs well with a precision of 0.84, recall of 0.94, and an F1-score of 0.89.
+Overall, the model is 99% accurate.
--** This is impressive given the imbalance in the data, with many more healthy loans than high-risk ones.**
+- This is impressive given the imbalance in the data, with many more healthy loans than high-risk ones.

--** The model's high precision, recall, and F1-scores—both overall and for each class—demonstrate its effectiveness in handling this imbalance and accurately predicting both loan types.**
+- The model's high precision, recall, and F1-scores—both overall and for each class—demonstrate its effectiveness in handling this imbalance and accurately predicting both loan types.